 RSS Includes Pages and Custom Post Types

-(RSS Includes Pages and Custom Post Types WordPress Plugin)
+(RSS Includes Pages and Custom Post Types Plugin For WordPress)

 For more details, go here:

-WordPress RSS – Useful Tips
+Useful Tips

-Tip #1 – Comment RSS Feeds
+Tip #1 – WordPress Comment RSS Feeds

-(WordPress Comments RSS)
+(WordPress Comments Feed)

-All the comments posted on your site by visitors and users display in your Comments RSS page …
+All the comments posted on your site by visitors can be seen in the Comments RSS page …

-(Comments feed items as seen with a Firefox browser)
+(Comments feed items displayed on Firefox browser)

 Like post entries, your comments feed content will display differently depending on the web browser you use …